KarelPeeters/HwLang/design/design.md

     * Examples: clocks should be marked as such, values should know which clock if any they are synced too.
     * No delta cycles!
 * Interoperate with VHDL, Verilog and SystemVerilog as much as possible
+* Don't raise the abstraction level too much.
+The goal is not to invent something completely new, just to drastically improve the ergonomics.

+## Sources of inspiration

+* Software:
+  * Python:
+    * convenient to use and start new projects in
+    * very convenient `int` type
+  * Rust:
+    * safety: preventing as many bugs as possible by making the compiler check for them continuously during development
+    * very strong type system
+    * cargo: very easy to start a project, compile, publish, version, declare dependencies
+  * Kotlin
+    * a "second generation" language that replaces Java while still having very good interop with existing Java code
+* Legacy RTL languages
+  * (System)Verilog
+  * VHDL
+* New RTL languages (see also https://github.com/drom/awesome-hdl)
+  * MyHDL
+  * Chisel

 ## Specifics